 How is a cardiac arrest treated?

-A cardiac arrest is an emergency.
-If you're with someone who's having a cardiac arrest, call 999, start CPR and use a defibrillator if there’s one nearby.
-Follow instructions from the 999 operator until emergency services take over.
+Call 999 and start CPR immediately if you're with someone who's having a cardiac arrest.
+Follow instructions from the 999 operator until emergency services arrive and take over.

 Immediate recovery

 After a cardiac arrest, you’ll be looked after in a coronary care or intensive care unit.
 This is where people who need special monitoring go so a close eye can be kept on them.
-You may be put in an induced coma and kept asleep to allow your body to recover.
+You may be kept asleep (an induced coma) to allow your body to recover.

 Mid-term recovery

-Doctors will want to work out what caused the cardiac arrest.
-They can then recommend medication and treatment, such as a pacemaker or implantable cardioverter defibrillator (ICD), to reduce the risk of it happening again.
+Doctors will want to work out what caused your cardiac arrest.
+They can then recommend medicine and treatment to reduce the risk of it happening again.

 Long-term recovery